dbkreling/indecision-app/README.md

 Babel-core and babel-loader are necessary in order to connect Babel with webpack.

    $ yarn add validator@8.0.0 react@16.0.0 react-dom@16.0.0 babel-core@6.25.0 babel-loader@7.1.1

+11) From lecture 57, install webpack dev-server replacing live-server, because it comes with some optimizations to process and reder webpack code to the screen.

+    $ yarn add webpack-dev-server@2.5.1

+  And then configure it as contentBase in order to point the public folder to the server.

+    Documentation can be found at https://webpack.js.org/configuration/dev-server